rakeshmane/Links-Crawler/README.md

 # Endpoints-Crawler
-Simple web crawler to crawl website and organise and display the URL's based on page extensions.
+Simple web crawler for finding endpoints.

+Features:
+1) All crawled URLs are organized by page extensions
+2)

 #Running from terminal